Aireon is partnering with aviation industry leaders to provide services for a safer, more efficient airspace.

 As the operator of the world’s furthest-reaching satellite network, Iridium is the only company with the capability to enable a global space-based surveillance system that covers all potential flight paths on the planet.
 With 66 cross-linked Low Earth Orbit (LEO) satellites, Iridium NEXT is uniquely suited to meet the technical requirements of global ADS-B surveillance.

-IAA is a commercial semi-state company that is responsible for the provision of Air Traffic Management (ATM) in Irish controlled airspace (covering some 451,000 square km) and state airports, aeronautical communications on the North Atlantic, and the safety and security regulation of the civil aviation industry in Ireland.
-IAA will operate the Aireon ALERT 24/7 communications facility at its North Atlantic Communications centre in Ballygirreen, Ireland.
+The Irish Aviation Authority (IAA) is a commercial semi state company employing approximately 670 people at five main locations in Ireland.
+The Irish Aviation Authority promotes and regulates the safety of aviation in Ireland.
+The IAA is committed to developing and implementing effective strategies, regulatory frameworks and processes to ensure that aviation activities under our oversight achieve the highest practicable level of safety.
+The IAA is responsible for the provision of Air Traffic Management (ATM) in Irish controlled airspace (covering some 451,000 square km) and State airports, aeronautical communications on the North Atlantic, and the security regulation of the civil aviation industry in Ireland.
+IAA will operate the Aireon ALERT 24/7 communications facility at its North Atlantic Communications centre in Ballygirreen, Ireland. www.iaa.ie

 Naviair provides safe and efficient aviation infrastructure in Denmark, Greenland and the Faroe Islands.
 Naviair also owns 50 percent of Nordic Unified Air Traffic Control (NUAC HB) which provides integrated en-route area control services in the Danish-Swedish Functional Airspace Block (FAB) from three control centers in Denmark and Sweden.
 Naviair is an independent company owned by the Danish state and headquartered in Copenhagen, Denmark.